-It is strongly recommended that you use the directions below.
-They are exceptionally accurate.
-Relying on a navigational system can lead you to OSP on roads that are much less desirable.
+One warning, Relying on a navigational systems can lead you to OSP on roads that are much less desirable.